 The most mild temperatures are along the Baltic Coast.
 The most varied temperatures occur in the Northern and Central regions of Russia.

-How Safe is Russia?
+How Safe Is Russia?

 Avoid travel to hot spots like Chechnya and the Chrimea as active hostilities are still ongoing and risks are high.